mumoshu/prenv/README.md

 ### prenv-apply

 `prenv-apply` deploys your application to the Per-Pull Request Environment.

+A "Pull-request environment" (PR env in short), is a set of components including AWS resources Kubernetes resources that is dedicated to a pull request.

+The `apply` command reads some configuration variables from somewhere and creates or updates AWS and Kubernetes resources.

+It reads `event.json` that contains the GitHub Actions event payload or alternatively some environment variables that are available to Actions workflows as input.

 `prenv-apply` reads the `GITHUB_REF` enviroment variable to extract the pull request number, and creates the Per-Pull Request Environment.